8 Ways To Be A Great LGBTQ➕ Ally

-An LGBTQ ally is someone who identifies as heterosexual and is cisgender, yet supports equal rights, gender equality and LGBTQ social movements.
-Even if you mean well, it’s always good to educate yourself about how to be a more supportive ally.
-Let’s take a look at 8 ways that you can be a great LGBTQ ally.
+An LGBTQ➕ ally is someone who identifies as heterosexual and is cisgender, who supports equal rights, gender equality and LGBTQ➕ social movements.
+It’s always good to educate yourself about how to be a more supportive ally.
+Here’s our 8 tips.

 1. Understand the history of Pride

 Understanding how far LGBTQ+ people have come is crucial in supporting LGBTQ+ people in their fight for equal rights.
 Stonewall have a great blog piece The Stonewall Uprising: 50 Years Of LGBT History.
 Meic is running an LGBTQ+ campaign during February – check out the blogs here.